Custom software vs SaaS: when to build and when to buy

 This hybrid pattern delivers the best of both: fast time to value for commodity functions, exact process fit for core operations, and no vendor dependency on the systems that matter most.

 Watch for the accidental custom rebuild.
-A common mistake is starting with SaaS, adding customisation layers (Zapier automations, Google Sheets bridges, custom API middleware), and ending up with a fragile pseudo-custom system that has the maintenance burden of custom software and the limitations of SaaS.
-If you find yourself maintaining more than three integration layers on top of a SaaS product, you have already built custom software.
-You have just built it badly.
-Recognise this pattern early and make a deliberate build vs buy decision before the workaround architecture becomes load-bearing.
+A common mistake starts with SaaS, then adds customisation layers on top: Zapier automations, Google Sheets bridges, custom API middleware.
+The result is a fragile pseudo-custom system that carries the maintenance burden of custom software and the limitations of SaaS.
+If you find yourself maintaining more than three integration layers on top of a SaaS product, you've already built custom software.
+You've just built it badly.
+Recognise the pattern early and make a deliberate build vs buy decision before the workaround architecture becomes load-bearing.

 Watch for the SaaS vendor pivot.
-A recruitment agency built their entire workflow on a SaaS platform that pivoted from recruitment to general HR.
-The vendor deprecated the candidate pipeline features over 18 months.
-The agency had to migrate mid-operation: extracting five years of candidate data, retraining 30 staff, and rebuilding integrations with job boards.
-Total disruption cost (including lost productivity): approximately £120,000.
+Consider a recruitment agency that builds its entire workflow on a SaaS platform, only for that platform to pivot from recruitment to general HR.
+The candidate pipeline features get deprecated over a year or two.
+Now the agency has to migrate mid-operation: extracting years of candidate data, retraining staff, and rebuilding integrations with job boards.
+The disruption (including lost productivity) easily runs into six figures.
 Had the candidate pipeline been custom-built, the agency would have controlled its own roadmap.
-The commodity HR functions (payroll, leave tracking) could have remained on SaaS where they belonged.
+The commodity HR functions (payroll, leave tracking) could have stayed on SaaS, where they belonged.

 Decision framework: five questions to ask before choosing